Hardy Weinberg Problemset

 Students can practice using the Hardy Weinberg equilibrium equation to determine the allele frequencies in a population.
-This set of 10 questions gives students just enough information to solve for p (dominant allele frequency) and q (recessive allele frequency), and often asks them to calculate the percentage of heterozygous individuals (2pq).
+This set of 10 questions gives students just enough information to solve for p (dominant allele frequency) and q (recessive allele frequency).
+They will also calculate the percentage of heterozygous individuals (2pq).

-This worksheet was designed for an AP Biology class and was revised April 2019.
+I designed this worksheet for an AP Biology class and was revised April 2019.
 There is an older version that has many of the answers posted online, so this one has been changed slightly so that students cannot easily find the answers and take a shortcut.

 The ten problems may be too many for some students, I usually ask my students to consider how much practice they need.
 If they are confident after doing 3-4 of the problems, then the rest can be optional.